andreivisan/learn_go/README.md

 t.Helper() is needed to tell the test suite that this method is a helper.
 By doing this, when it fails, the line number reported will be in our function call rather than inside our test helper.
 This will help other developers track down problems more easily.

+## Named return value

+In our function signature we have made a named return value (prefix string).

+This will create a variable called prefix in your function.

+- It will be assigned the "zero" value.
+This depends on the type, for example ints are 0 and for strings it is "".

+  - You can return whatever it's set to by just calling return rather than return prefix.

+  - This will display in the Go Doc for your function so it can make the intent of your code clearer.

+default in the switch case will be branched to if none of the other case statements match.

+The function name starts with a lowercase letter.
+In Go, public functions start with a capital letter, and private ones start with a lowercase letter.
+We don't want the internals of our algorithm exposed to the world, so we made this function private.